 A registered business must charge VAT on its sales which is known as output VAT.
 There are currently three rates of VAT which can be payable on what are known as taxable supplies.
 These are the standard rate of 20%, the reduced rate of 5% and the zero rate.
+A rate of 12.5% is to be introduced for the hospitality sector from 1 October 2021 to 31 March 2022.

 The zero rate applies where the supply is deemed to be subject to VAT but the output VAT is charged at 0%, meaning that no VAT is actually payable.